iancze/iancze.github.io/content/courses/astro542/lectures/05-emission-and-absorption/index.md

 Intrinsic widths of lines \\(\propto h \nu\\), which means x-ray transitions can have considerably larger line widths than radio transitions (assuming the medium is stationary).

+We'll talk more about absorption line profiles, Doppler broadening, Voigt profiles, etc... in a few lectures.